mahruskh/bariscodefxy/README.md

 # Full-Stack Developer

 I started with HTML and CSS in this work in 2015-2016.
-In 2020 with pandemy i started learning PHP and Python.
+In 2020 with pandemic i started learning PHP and Python.
 And a while ago i started learning JavaScript, C++, and C. Now i am a Full-Stack Developer.
 A while later i be a Full Software Developer.

 I have a development team with some guys: [Link](https://github.com/VoltageSW/)